fdb/slarg-website/content/research-week-activities/2025-06-26-islamic-knowledges-and-aesthetic-practices.md

 ### *Devotional Performance*

-Witness a living archive of sacred sound and practice with the **Kairo Girls’ School** (tbc), a collective of women dedicated to preserving Indigenous and oral traditions of Islamic knowledge, storytelling, and traditional crafts.
+Witness a living archive of sacred sound and practice with the **Kairo Girls’ School**, a collective of women dedicated to preserving Indigenous and oral traditions of Islamic knowledge, storytelling, and traditional crafts.
 Their performances are guided by the principle of *improvisistance*—a concept coined by Dirar Kalash, blending improvisation and resistance to remain truthfully present.
 Through voice, electronic synth, natural acoustics, and sacred sounds, they build a dynamic practice of *dhikr* and remembrance, extending their invitation to all who seek it.